OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Brand Awareness & Retention

 You’re getting quality traffic and decent conversions thanks to a solid advertising and remarketing strategy.
-Of course your conversion rate could be higher and you’re worried about how strong your brand awareness and retention will be with users visiting your website that don’t need your products or services today but very well could in the future.
+Of course, your conversion rate could be higher and you’re worried about how strong your brand awareness and retention will be with users visiting your website that don’t need your products or services today but very well could in the future.

-That’s an interesting segment that you want to lightly target with valuable content from your blog, new offers, new launches etc. There’s a fine line between being relevant and annoying.
+That’s an interesting segment that you want to lightly target with valuable content from your blog, new offers, new launches, etc. There’s a fine line between being relevant and annoying.
 Over the course of a month, don’t show the same user the same ad more than 2-3 times.
-MOST importantly, whatever you do, please do not show a user a remarketed ad AFTER they have already converted.
+Most importantly, whatever you do, please do not show a user a remarketed ad AFTER they have already converted.
 You’d be surprised how many large e-commerce stores don’t optimize their ads to discount converted users.

-Having worked in a digital marketing agency for almost a decade, I’ve learnt a lot about remarketing through Google AdWords and these are just some of the basic tips and tricks I’ve come up with.
+Having worked in a digital marketing agency for almost a decade, I’ve learned a lot about remarketing through Google AdWords and these are just some of the basic tips and tricks I’ve come up with.

 Subscribe to our Blog